Laurae2/Laurae/README.md

 * Load sparse data directly as dgCMatrix (sparse matrix)
 * Plot massive amount of data in an easily readable picture
 * Add unlimited colors to the Color Brewer palettes
+* Add the ability to add linear equation coefficient to ggplot facets
+* Add multiplot ggplot

 **Sparsity SVMLight converter benchmark:**